fleschutz/PowerShell/Docs/VoiceControl.md

 Executing PowerShell Scripts by Voice
 =====================================

 Installation
 ------------
 1. Download and install *Serenade* from https://serenade.ai/.
 2. Download and install the *PowerShell Scripts*, then set the search path to it.
 3. Execute the PowerShell script: `./export-to-serenade.ps1 computer` - this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'computer'.
+Recommended wake words with a high detection rate are: "Alexa", "Computer", "Siri" and "Windows".

 Usage
 -----